HillyfieldsBubble/Releases/README.md

 # Releases
-This repo holds publicly available content derived from the Hillfields Bubble dsta capture.
+This repo holds/will hold publicly available content derived from the Hillfields Bubble dsta capture.